 24 July 2019

-This history is still recognizable in the architecture and buildings from the Middle Ages onwards.
-There are two castles (Schauenstein or Oberes Schloss) and the bishop’s castle (Unteres Schloss), a bishop’s palace, a trade building (the Stoffelhaus with profane Gothic frescoes from the fourteenth century), the church from 1354 and some other impressive buildings, which give the place its urban appearance.
+There are two castles (Schauenstein or Oberes Schloss) and the bishop’s castle (Unteres Schloss).
+Other buildings are the palace of the bishop, the merchant building (the Stoffelhaus and its Gothic frescoes from the fourteenth century), the church from 1354 and other buildings, which give the town the urban appearance.

-The name Fürstenau is already an indication of the close ties with the medieval prince-bishop of Chur.
+The name Fürstenau is already an indication of the close ties with the medieval Prince-Bishopric of Chur.